carter-yagemann/barnum-learner/README.md

 on external software makes them better suited for shared cluster computing or for situations where preprocessing is the bottleneck for performance.

+## Multi-GPU Mode

+Multiple GPUs can be used by setting the `--multi-gpu` option to the desired number.
+At the time of writing, Keras does not recommend going above 8.
+By default, Keras picks the first "n" GPUs on the system.
+For finer control over GPU choice, use the `CUDA_​VISIBLE_​DEVICES` environment variable.

+When multi-GPU mode is combined with the save model and weights options, two additional files will be written ending in `.single`.
+These files can be used outside of multi-GPU mode whereas the normal output files are only compatible with the provided value to `--multi-gpu`.

+For example, if you train and save a model and weights using `--multi-gpu=4`, you will get two sets of files.
+The model and weights ending in `.single` will work in future sessions where `--multi-gpu` is not set.
+The other set of files *only* work when `--multi-gpu=4`.

+Switching between multi-GPU settings (e.g. training with 2 and evaluating with 4) is not currently supported.
+Using multiple GPUs outside of training does not seem to boost performance significantly.

 # Development

 The following is a basic outline of how the code is organized to help